 Zucchini boats with rice pilaf and tomato sauce.
 Rice pilaf: cooked rice, frozen peas and diced carrots, and black beans; seasoned with chopped fresh parsley, salt, and pepper.
 Top stuffed zucchini with 1 tablespoons tomato sauce and sprinkle with crumbled feta cheese.

 Red bell pepper with quinoa pilaf and jack cheese.
-Quinoa pilaf: cooked quinoa, corn & diced tomato, pinto beans, and diced jalapeno pepper or green chilies to taste; seasoned with salt and pepper.
+Quinoa pilaf: cooked quinoa, corn and diced tomato, pinto beans, and diced jalapeno pepper or green chiles to taste; seasoned with salt and pepper.
 Sprinkle stuffed pepper with jack cheese.

 Eggplant with barley pilaf and yogurt sauce.
 Sprinkle hollowed out eggplant shells with salt and invert on a paper towel to extract excess moisture and any bitterness.
 Chop scooped-out eggplant and sauté with a small amount of oil and chopped garlic until browned lightly.
 Barley pilaf: cooked barley, cooked eggplant, diced pepper or tomato, and red beans, seasoned with salt, cumin, and pepper.
 Served stuffed eggplants with yogurt seasoned with chopped fresh cilantro or mint, salt, and black pepper.